Skip to main content

 The transition to 2026 will be defined by how well companies can integrate agents into their core workflows.
 The technology is moving fast - effectively closing the gap between "chatting" and "doing."

 To prepare, operations leaders should start looking for high-volume, rules-based processes - like contract review or data reconciliation - that are currently consuming valuable human capital.
-By adopting a governed approach to deploying these agents, businesses can begin to realize the efficiency of the 1:5 ratio, turning their operations into a scalable engine for growth rather than a bottleneck of administrative tasks.
+By adopting a governed approach to operations automation, businesses can begin to realize the efficiency of the 1:5 ratio, turning their operations into a scalable engine for growth rather than a bottleneck of administrative tasks.